Hafsa-mohamed-Ad3n/Syria_tel-Churn-Analysis/README.md

 Syriatel is one of Syria’s leading telecommunications providers, offering mobile and data services to millions of customers across the country.
 However, due to the competitive nature of the industry, retaining customers is increasingly challenging.
 To maintain its market position and continue delivering high-quality services, Syriatel must find effective ways to understand and reduce customer churn.

-The objective of this project is to analyze customer behavior and predict churn using machine learning techniques.
+The objective of this project is to analyze customer behaviour and predict churn using machine learning techniques.
 By identifying customers at high risk of churning, Syriatel can apply targeted retention strategies to improve customer satisfaction and loyalty.

 ### Stakeholder